Lahiri Mahasaya Mentions of Patanjali Yoga Sutras

 Panchanon Bhattacharya (1853-1919), a disciple of Lahiri Mahasaya (1828-95), was permitted by him to publish many of Lahiri's commentaries on significant texts in Hinduism, including the Yoga Sutras, which is a terse sort of primer in one form of yoga.
 Bhattachariya stated in some of the Lahiri commentaries that the content was not understandable to other than yogis, and that some of the statements of Lahiri Mahasaya were not intelligible even to disciples. [cf. Iv 131] (3)

-❖ It is not enough to read with an open mind.
+❖ Accordingly, it is not always enough to read with an open mind only.

 Yoga - science or art or -?